-Have you ever experienced getting dizzy while lying down or standing up?
-One patient described her unpleasant experience.
-It happened soon after house cleaning, a tiring activity that involved a lot of movement.
-As she was tired, she decided to stop and rest for a bit, lay down, and the next thing she knew, the world around her was spinning.
-So there she was, confused and unsure what and why it was happening.
+Have you ever experienced feeling dizzy when lying down or standing up?
+One patient had a similar unpleasant experience.
+She noticed significant discomfort and disorientation soon after finished her house cleaning task, a tiring activity that involved a lot of head movements.
+After feeling exhausted, she decided to stop and rest for a bit, lay down.
+The next thing she knew, the world around her was spinning.
+Needless to say she was so confused and unsure why she felt that way.

 Vertigo is usually linked to an inner ear infection and can prompt episodes when lying down or standing up.
 Your inner ear helps keep your balance and coordination; if an ear infection occurs, your ability to maintain and control movements can be affected.